Lineage of

 viii Marston Green #1255 born ca 1726, married Eliza Aperson #2652.
 Marston died Amelia Co., VA

 Thomas Marston Green #1253 born 19 Nov 1723, James City co., VA, married Martha Wills #2605.
-Thomas died aft 1776, Natchez, Mississippi?, Md.
-Martha Wills 21 Nov 1752.
+Thomas died June 25, 1805, in Natchez, Mississippi; Married Martha Wills 21 Nov 1752.
 Martha: daughter of Filmer and Ann Harwood Wills.
-Ann Harwood was daughter of William Harwood, member of the VA convention in 1776 from Warwick Co.; President Andrew Jackson was married in the Green's home in Miss.
+Ann Harwood was daughter of William Harwood, member of the VA convention in 1776 from Warwick Co.; Green is perhaps most famous for the marrying of Andrew Jackson to Rachel Donelson sometime in 1791 at the Green Family Springfield Plantation.
+Green as one of the Magistrates of the Mississippi Territory married the couple.

 Children: